 It’s very common to use .NET code for orchestration support.
-In one of these scenarios, I decide to use a class for, in a certain way, validate the request and add more information, and to my surprise, I was blessed by this error:
+In one of these scenarios, I decided to use a class to, in a certain way, validate the request and add more information, and to my surprise, I was blessed by this error:

 An unhandled exception (‘<System.StackOverflowException>’) occurred in BTSNTSvc.exe [2756].
 Just-In-Time debugging this exception failed with the following error: Debugger could not be started because no user is logged on.